rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 ##### Unstructured concurrency

 The code snippet below presents an *unstructured* concurrency.
-The code within the `Task  { ... }` *may* be completed after the execution of the calling function, the parent,  is completed.
-Upon the function's return, the UI is notified on the main thread if there is a new version available.
+The code within the `Task  { ... }` does not have a parent/child relationship to the caller.
+And it *may* be completed either before or after the execution of the calling function, the parent,  is completed.

 ```swift
 @MainActor